aquasecurity/trivy/README.md

 ## Mac OS X / Homebrew

-You can use homebrew on OS X.
+You can use homebrew on Mac OS.

 ```
 $ brew tap knqyf263/trivy